 Unfortunately, the high-speed train at long distances never became a reality, despite expected passenger numbers in the millions.
 The government wants to wait for the current expansion of the intercity network, but that will not be completed before 2030.
 This reluctance is mainly due to the fact that the construction of high-speed lines isn't cheap in mountainous Norway.
 But even a limited implementation is not on the agenda, while the rest of Europe has long since shown that it pays off to make such a big investment.
 Few people in Germany and France fly at distances up to 500 km.
 Airlines know this: Lufthansa offers train journeys on short distances.

 High-speed lines are a success because everyone knows that the train is faster and more comfortable for short distances, despite an unfair playing field.
 Flying is excessively subsidized through the virtual lack of duties on kerosene, little or no VAT on air tickets, and since the enormous environmental impact isn't calculated into the costs.
 In the new state budget, the government is taking this a step further by reducing the surcharge for flights at short distances.

 It is incomprehensible that one of the richest countries in the world cannot even get one decent high-speed line between two big cities but doubles down on polluting aircraft.
 Yes, they want all domestic flights to be electric by 2040.
 But whether that goal will be reached is highly uncertain.
 The necessary electric aircraft do not exist, or only as sketches on the drawing board, while the high-speed train is a proven technology.
 If we want to turn Norway into a country in which traveling between cities is both faster and more environmentally friendly, then that solution lies on land, and not in the air.

-This text first appeared in Klassekampen on 19 Oct 2018
+This text originally appeared in Klassekampen on 19 October 2018